bnt2008/virtualSheet/README.md

 # virtualSheet
 This is a project to make an easy way to interact with tables in Excel VBA.
-It allows for addressing a table in a spreadsheet using a simple syntax, as well as complex filtering and searching.
+It allows for addressing cells arranged as a table in excel using a simple VBA syntax, as well as complex filtering and searching.
 In most cases a range is returned so that all properties of the cells are available.
+The virtualSheet only exists as a reference to ranges on a spreadsheet, and thus leaves no trace on the spreadsheet once it goes out of scope.

 Some features:
 *Search by word content

 *Use a list of synonyms for searching

 *Attempting to match while ignoring plurals

 *Match using an arbitrary function

 *Allows a list of words to ignore when searching

 The excel spreadsheet provides documentation for these features as well as the class virtualSheets